 The Infrastructure Layer is the hardware upon which the ecosystem runs.
 This is made up of servers, backup hardware and the network between them.
 Africa Media Online’s specialised Infrastructure Layer is known as our ‘Preservation Cloud’.

 On top of the Infrastructure Layer is the Operating System Layer.
 Like the operating system sitting on your computer, all programmes need to run on top of the operating system layer.
-In the case of Preservatio, this is a widely-used Open Source operating system – Linux, Apache, MySQL, PHP (LAMP).
+In the case of Preservatio, various subsystems run on various operating systems but it is mostly the Open Source operating system – Linux, Apache, MySQL, PHP (LAMP).

 The Asset Management Layer is the real power at the heart of Preservatio.
 It is the part of the system that actually looks after the digital files and ensures they are backed up.
 It is made up of a Digital Vault which houses Security Boxes in which the digital files reside and it keeps track of all those files and their derivatives.
 Preservatio’s asset management layer is called ArchiVault and is developed using Perl, a powerful Open Source programming language.